Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 We process EOTs here at Broward College but currently do not offer any of the courses needed to complete the EOT.
 In addition, your $295.00 processing fee does not include the high-liability courses you must demonstrate proficiency in or your State Officer Certification Exam.
 Those are additional fees.

-Students may earn college credit towards a Criminal Justice degree through Prior Experiential Learning by completing a Police, Corrections, or PSA Academy.
+Students may earn college credit toward a Criminal Justice degree through Prior Experiential Learning by completing a Police, Corrections, or PSA Academy.
 For specific requirements, please click on one of the below Academies:

 College Credit for Police Academy (PDF)